-6.2 Management Fee
+6.2 Management Fees

-For providing its services to the Fund, the Manager receives a management fee (the "Management Fee") from the Fund attributable to the Class A Units and the Class F, respectively.
+For providing its services to the Funds, the Manager receives a management fee (the "Management Fee") from each Fund attributable to the Class A Units and Class F Units of the Funds, respectively.
 Each Class of Units is responsible for the Management Fee attributable to that Class.

-The Class A Units are charged a Management Fee equal to 0.50% per quarter (2.00% per annum) of the Net Asset Value of the Class A Units, plus applicable taxes, calculated and accrued on each Valuation Date, and payable on the last Valuation Date of each quarter.
+The Class A Units of each Fund are charged a Management Fee equal to 0.50% per quarter (2.00% per annum) of the Net Asset Value of the Class A Units of the Fund, plus applicable taxes, calculated and accrued on each Valuation Date, and payable on the last Valuation Date of each quarter.

-The Class F Units are charged a Management Fee equal to 0.25% per quarter (1.00% per annum) of the Net Asset Value of the Class F Units, plus applicable taxes, calculated and accrued on each Valuation Date, and payable on the last Valuation Date of each quarter.
+The Class F Units of each Fund are charged a Management Fee equal to 0.25% per quarter (1.00% per annum) of the Net Asset Value of the Class F Units of the Fund, plus applicable taxes, calculated and accrued on each Valuation Date, and payable on the last Valuation Date of each quarter.

-The Class I Units may be subject to a Management Fee as negotiated between the Manager and the investor.
+The Class I Units of each Fund may be subject to a Management Fee as negotiated between the Manager and the Investor.

-Other Classes of the Fund are charged such management fee, if any, as described in the applicable offering document or agreement relating to such Classes.
+Other classes of the Funds are charged such management fee, if any, as described in the applicable offering document or agreement relating to such classes.

-6.3 Performance Fee
+6.3 Performance Fees

-The Manager receives a performance fee (the "Performance Fee") in respect of each of the Class A Units and Class F Units.
-The Performance Fee in respect of Class A and Class F Units shall be calculated and become a liability of the Fund on each Valuation Date and shall be payable at the end of each calendar quarter.
+The Manager receives a performance fee (the "Performance Fee") in respect of each of the Class A Units and Class F Units of the Funds.
+The Performance Fee in respect of Class A and Class F Units shall be calculated and become a liability of the respective Fund on each Valuation Date and shall be payable at the end of each calendar quarter.

-The Performance Fee in respect of each of the Class A Units and Class F Units, as the case may be, on a particular Valuation Date shall be equal to the product of (a) 17.5% of the positive difference between (i) the Adjusted Class Net Asset Value per Unit on the Valuation Date, (ii) the greatest Class Net Asset Value per Unit on any previous Valuation Date (or the date Units of the Class were first issued, where no Performance Fee liability has previously arisen in respect of Units of the Class) (the "high water mark"), less (iii) the Accrued Hurdle Amount per Unit (as defined herein) on the Valuation Date; and (b) the number of Units outstanding on the applicable Valuation Date on which the Performance Fee is determined, plus applicable taxes.
+The Performance Fee in respect of each of the Class A Units and Class F Units, as the case may be, on a particular Valuation Date shall be equal to the product of (a) 17.5% of the positive difference between (i) the Adjusted Class Net Asset Value per Unit on the Valuation Date; (ii) the greatest Class Net Asset Value per Unit on any previous Valuation Date (or the date Units of the Class were first issued, where no Performance Fee liability has previously arisen in respect of Units of the Class) (the "high water mark"); less (iii) the Accrued Hurdle Amount per Unit (as defined herein) on the Valuation Date and (b) the number of Units outstanding on the applicable Valuation Date on which the Performance Fee is determined, plus applicable taxes.
 As used herein, Adjusted Class Net Asset Value per Unit on a Valuation Date means the Class Net Asset Value per Unit on the Valuation Date, without giving effect to any Performance Fee determined on such Valuation Date.

-The "Accrued Hurdle Amount per Unit" on any Valuation Date is the accumulated Hurdle Amount per Unit since the last high water mark that occurred in the current financial year of the Fund.
+The "Accrued Hurdle Amount per Unit" on any Valuation Date is the accumulated Hurdle Amount per Unit since the last high water mark that occurred in the current financial year of each Fund.
 The Hurdle Amount per Unit is calculated and accrued on each Valuation Date and shall be equal to the product of (a) hurdle rate equal to 2% per annum (prorated for the number of days in the year since the last Valuation Date); and (b) the Adjusted Class Net Asset Value per Unit on the applicable Valuation Date.

-The Class I Units may be subject to a Performance Fee as negotiated between the Manager and the investor.
+The Class I Units of each Fund may be subject to a Performance Fee as negotiated between the Manager and the investor.